yunfanY-bot/flight-search/Project Proposal.md

 ### May 11 - finish editing presentation and submit

 ## 5. Test
-### We will build our own test cases in advance to make sure our code works as desired
+### We will build our own test cases in advance to ensure our code works as desired